How much weight should I expect to lose?

 - You may start our program six weeks after giving birth, and you must be released by your OB GYN physician.

-If I am presently taking phentermine now can I still get another prescription filled at Figure Weight Loss?
+If I am currently taking phentermine can I still get another prescription filled at Figure Weight Loss?

 - It must be over 30 days from the time your phentermine prescription was filled before we can prescribe another new prescription of any of our medicines.